ServiceNow/azimuth/docs/docs/reference/custom-objects/postprocessors.md

 Azimuth provides shortcuts to override the threshold and the temperature.
 Add this as postprocessors in the `PipelineDefinition`.

-- For Temperature Scaling : `"postprocessors": [{"temperature": 1}]`
+- For Temperature Scaling : `{"postprocessors": [{"temperature": 1}]}`
-- For Thresholding : `"postprocessors": [{"threshold": 0.5}]`
+- For Thresholding : `{"postprocessors": [{"threshold": 0.5}]}`

 ## Model with its own postprocessing

-If your model already includes postprocessing, as explained in [Define a Model](model.md), the model prediction signature needs to have a specific output `PipelineOutputProtocol`, that will contain both the predictions from the model, and the post-processed predictions.
+If your model already includes postprocessing, as explained in [:material-link: Define a Model](model.md), the model prediction signature needs to have a specific output, `PipelineOutputProtocol`, that will contain both the predictions from the model, and the post-processed predictions.

 ```python
 from typing import Protocol